Vlad-Gheorghita/DatingApp/README.md

 🔹 Messaging between users.<br>
 🔹 Filter user search.<br>
 <br>
-## 🚀 Future improvments
+## 🚀 Future improvements

-🔜 Updating the app to be responsive to all devices and screen.<br>
+🔜 Updating the app to be responsive to all devices and screens.<br>
 🔜 Making an Android application of this web application.
 <br><br>
 ## 💻 Programming language